nickelcy/GradeManagement/Documentation/markdowns/API Documentation.md

 ```

 PUT `/api/users/{id}`
-- Purpose: full update of a user.
+- Purpose: update a user.
 - Auth: admin.
 - Body: any fields from create (password will be re-hashed).